cea-hpc/phobos/doc/design/deletion_and_versioning.md

 +---------+----------------------+
 ```

-Until the deleted object is still recoverable and stays into the
+The deleted object stays into the ``deprecated_object`` table.
+It may continue
-``deprecated_object`` table.
-It continues to be taken into account into the
+to be taken into account into the quota of Bob depending of the implementation
-quota of Bob.
+of the quota system.

-The policy driven garbage automatic collection will remove it to free some quota
+The policy driven garbage automatic collection will remove it to definitely free
-for Bob or Bob could use the future user driven *REMOVE* call on a deleted
+some quota for Bob or Bob could use the future user driven REMOVE call on a
-object.
+deleted object.

 3. Versioning